databricks/koalas/docs/index.rst

 ..
-Koalas' documentation master file, created by
+Koalas' documentation master file

-Welcome to Koalas' documentation!
+Koalas: pandas APIs on Apache Spark
 ============================================

 The Koalas project makes data scientists more productive when interacting with big data, by augmenting Apache Spark's Python DataFrame API to be compatible with Pandas'.